scossu/lakesuperior/docs/fcrepo4_deltas.rst

 adoption of Memento, which will change the retrieval mechanisms.

-Another notable difference is that if a POST is issued on the same resource ``fcr:versions`` location using a version ID that already exists, LAKEsuperior will just mint a random identifier rather than returning an error.
+Another notable difference is that if a POST is issued on the same resource ``fcr:versions`` location using a version ID that already exists, Lakesuperior will just mint a random identifier rather than returning an error.

 Deprecation track
 -----------------

-LAKEsuperior offers some “legacy” options to replicate the FCREPO4 behavior, however encourages new development to use a different approach for some types of interaction.
+Lakesuperior offers some “legacy” options to replicate the FCREPO4 behavior, however encourages new development to use a different approach for some types of interaction.

 Endpoints
 ~~~~~~~~~

 The FCREPO root endpoint is ``/rest``.
-The LAKEsuperior root endpoint is
+The Lakesuperior root endpoint is
 ``/ldp``.

 This should not pose a problem if a client does not have ``rest``